Religious and Cultural Holidays

-We believe in supporting students, faculty, and staff in their religious obligations and celebration of holidays, and we are engaged in the ongoing work of educating ourselves and our community about diverse expressions of religion and culture.
+We are committed to supporting students, faculty, and staff in their religious obligations and celebration of holidays, and we are engaged in the ongoing work of educating ourselves and our community about diverse expressions of religion and culture.
 We recognize that some religious obligations require cessation of work and/or absence from school.
-We want students and faculty to be able to observe their holidays without fear of penalty and with the full support of the community.
+We want students, faculty, and staff to be able to observe their holidays without fear of penalty and with the full support of the community.

 - No homework will be given over the five seasonal breaks: fall break, Thanksgiving break, December break, February break, and April break.

 - We believe that students who are absent from school due to religious and cultural holidays should be supported in the observation of their faith traditions.

 - Teachers have the responsibility to plan curriculum to ensure that information presented during major religious and cultural holidays can be easily obtained by students upon their return.
 In cases where students may not have time to complete work during their absence, these assignments will have alternate deadlines that are, at the earliest, after the weekend that follows the major religious or cultural holiday.